Wednesday, November 16, 2011

-Reston, Va.—The five finalists for the 2010 Outstanding Civil Engineering Achievement (OCEA) award have been announced by the American Society of Civil Engineers (ASCE).
+Reston, Va.—The five finalists for the 2012 Outstanding Civil Engineering Achievement (OCEA) award have been announced by the American Society of Civil Engineers (ASCE).
 Established in 1960, the OCEA program recognizes projects for their contribution to the well-being of people and communities, their resourcefulness in planning and design challenges, and their innovative use of materials and techniques.
-Selected from a group of 28 entries, the 2010 finalists are:
+Selected from the nominees, the 2012 finalists are:

 Additional information on the OCEA Award program and the OPAL Awards Gala can be found at www.asce.org/opal.
-For information on finalists or press passes to the event, please contact Leikny Johnson at (703) 295-6413 or email@example.com.
+For information on finalists or press passes to the event, please contact Jim Jennings at (703) 295-6406 or (540) 272-1452 or email at firstname.lastname@example.org.